-- During the use of regulated behaviour management in a resident's (1) case, the resident must have -

-- (a) sufficient food and fluids; and

-- sufficient bedding and clothing; and (b)

-- (c) access to toilet facilities; and

-- (d) access to medication prescribed for the resident for medical treatment. - (2) The CEO must ensure that as soon as practicable after, but not more than 2 hours after - (a) a resident is administered behaviour management medication; or - (b) the removal of a restraint from a resident; or - (c) the release of a resident from seclusion,
+- During the use of regulated behaviour management in a (1) resident's case, the resident must have - sufficient food and fluids: and (a) - sufficient bedding and clothing; and (b) - (c) access to toilet facilities; and - (d) access to medication prescribed for the resident for medical treatment. - The CEO must ensure that as soon as practicable after, but not (2) more than 2 hours after - - (a) a resident is administered behaviour management medication; or - the removal of a restraint from a resident; or (b) - the release of a resident from seclusion, the resident's health and welfare are reviewed by a person who, in the opinion of the CEO, is suitably qualified or experienced to do so.